 Find tips to choose legal software for your team

 The world of legal software is expansive.
 Doing a quick Google search will quickly show you that.
 You can find options for everything from time tracking software for attorneys to document management—and that’s only the first page of results.
 It’s enough to make your head spin.
-However, it doesn’t have to be an uphill battle to choose legal software.
+However, it doesn’t have to be an uphill battle to choose law manager software.
 You just need to know what you need and what tools can help you get the job done.

 To help make the selection process a little easier and a lot less risky, the Legal Files Law Manager Software team is breaking down the different law practice management software options.
 We’re also explaining how you can decide which tools are right for your team.

 Knowing your options when you choose legal software

 Each legal department is unique.
 They work in different areas of law and handle matters for diverse clients.
 However, they do share similarities.
 For example, they will likely need to choose corporate legal software that offers the following functions:

 - Billing and time tracking: You can find basic accounting programs or tools that are specific to law.
 Talk to your team about which option is best.
 Also, decide if you need billing software.
 Many customers only need time or expense tracking.
 Legal Files provides robust tools for these functions.

 - Calendaring and email: Having your email and calendar on hand is critical as a legal professional.
 Most legal departments find Legal Files’ two-way email and calendar integration is exactly what they need.
 You’ll never miss a message or a deadline.

 - Document management: Saying legal departments are no stranger to documents is an understatement.
 Managing the sheer amount of research, legal documents, emails and correspondence requires a strong organizational system.
 With the right legal document management software, you can securely store, organize and query documents.
 With document assembly, you can draft documents, maintain a record of your revisions and automate document creation.
 A built-in document management/document assembly system within Legal Files provides these functions and more.